 If you are a transfer from a four-year college, Regent University must have written permission from your current or previous school in order to contact you about your transfer options.

-Interested in becoming a Regent University Athlete?
+Interested in Becoming a Regent University Athlete?

-As a Division I South Region member institution in the National Christian Collegiate Athletic Association (NCCAA), Regent offers opportunities for student-athletes to participate in intercollegiate sports, while giving our athletes a venue to glorify God.
+As a Division I South Region member institution in the National Christian Collegiate Athletic Association (NCCAA), Regent offers opportunities for student-athletes to participate in intercollegiate sports, while giving our student-athletes a venue to glorify God.